temporalio/documentation/docs/application-development/testing.md

 #### Manual method

-Learn to Time Skip manually in the SDK of your choice.
+Learn to skip time manually in the SDK of your choice.

 <Tabs
 defaultValue="go"